Supplements that support breast health

-- Joan was a 63-years-old English teacher and was diagnosed with breast cancer in 1989.
-She declined conventional treatment and chose instead to take 50 mg of Lugol’s Iodine Solution, per day.
-Six weeks later, a PET scan showed that, “all of the existing tumors were disintegrating.”
+- Case study #1, Joan was a 63-years-old English teacher and was diagnosed with breast cancer in 1989.
+She declined conventional treatment and began taking 50 mg of Lugol’s Iodine Solution per day.
+Six weeks later, a PET scan revealed that “all of the existing tumors were disintegrating.”

-- Delores was 73 when she was diagnosed with breast cancer in 2003.
+- Case study # 2, Delores was 73 when she was diagnosed with breast cancer in 2003.
 She declined to have conventional treatments of radiation and chemotherapy, and instead took 50 mg of Lugol’s Solution daily.
-A follow-up ultrasound of the breast 18 months later showed that the malignancies were continued to diminish in size.
-Two years later, a follow up mammogram and ultrasound failed to show any abnormality and were read by the radiologist as normal.
+A follow-up ultrasound of the breast 18 months later showed that the malignancies continued to diminish in size.
+Two years later, a follow up mammogram and ultrasound failed to show any abnormalities and were read as normal by the radiologist.

-- Joyce was 52 when she was diagnosed with breast cancer and started taking 50 mg of Lugol’s Iodine Solution per day.
-Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continue to show decreasing of the tumor with no progression.
+- Case study #3, Joyce was 52 when she was diagnosed with breast cancer and started taking 50 mg of Lugol’s Iodine Solution per day.
+Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continued to show decreasing of the tumor size, with no progression of disease.

 - Read more about iodine and breast cancer.

 - Read more about the thyroid, iodine and breast cancer from the National Institute of Health